 Parent page: Building & Maintaining Your Components and Libraries

 Altium Designer facilitates the linking of your design components to real-world parts, enabling you to have access to live supplier data as you design.
-Through direct connection to Altium's component data web services, you are able to search for manufacturer parts and select from the supported suppliers that offer those parts.
-This 'live' supplier data can then be integrated within the design process – at the library design level, during the design and at design release time.
+Through a direct connection to Altium's component data web services, you are able to search for manufacturer parts and select from the supported suppliers that offer those parts.
+This 'live' supplier data can then be integrated within the design process – at the library design level, during the design, and at design release time.
 In short, this feature allows supplier databases to be accessed from within Altium Designer by searching for and selecting manufacturer design components.

-For any given manufacturer part and linked Supplier data found through a search, its parameters, data sheet links, pricing, and stock information can also be imported as parameters of a target library component (SchLib, DbLib, SVNDbLib), or placed component on a schematic sheet.
+For any given manufacturer part and linked Supplier data found through a search, its parameters, datasheet links, pricing, and stock information can also be imported as parameters of a target library component (SchLib, DbLib, SVNDbLib), or placed component on a schematic sheet.
 In addition, the data for new components can be created in a target library directly from a selected manufacturer component.

-The linked part and supplier data will also be included, or can be added, at design release time in a Bill of Materials – especially useful from a project costing and procurement perspective.
+The linked part and supplier data will also be included or can be added at design release time in a Bill of Materials – especially useful from a project costing and procurement perspective.

 The Data Management – Parts Providers page of the Preferences dialog is command-central for configuring which Suppliers will be available when searching for parts data, along with other options relating to linking to Supplier data.

-When the Altium Parts Provider extension is installed, use the Altium Parts Options section of the page to configure the service to suit your needs.
+Use the Altium Parts Options section of the page to configure the service to suit your needs.

 Options include the following: